 Fast forward to 2007, and NASA had 17 space missions collecting climate data.
 In recent years its Earth science budget has ranged from $1.2 to $1.4 billion per year.
 Today, it runs programs to obtain and convert data from Defense Department and NOAA satellites as well as from certain European, Japanese and Russian satellites.
 NASA also sponsors field experiments to provide "ground truth" data to check space instrument performance and to develop new measurement techniques.

 Instruments on NASA’s Terra and Aqua satellites have provided the first global measurements of aerosols in our atmosphere, which come from natural sources such as volcanoes, dust storms and man-made sources such as the burning of fossil fuels.
 Other instruments onboard the Aura satellite study the processes that regulate the abundance of ozone in the atmosphere.
-Data from the GRACE and ICESat missions and from spaceborne radar show unexpectedly rapid changes in the Earth's great ice sheets, while the OSTM/Jason-2 and Jason-1 missions are recording sea level rise at an increasing rate.
+Data from the GRACE and ICESat missions and from spaceborne radar show unexpectedly rapid changes in the Earth's great ice sheets, while the OSTM/Jason-2 and Jason-1 missions have recorded an increasing rate of sea level rise.
 NASA’s Earth Observing System's weather instruments have enabled the first improvement in weather forecasting skill in more than a decade.

 These capabilities -- nearly 30 years of satellite-based solar and atmospheric temperature data -- helped the Intergovernmental Panel on Climate Change come to the conclusion in 2007 that "Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic greenhouse gas concentrations."
 But there's still a lot to learn about what the consequences will be.
 How much warmer will it get?
 How will sea level rise progress?
 What will happen to soil moisture, and therefore agricultural production, in a warmer world?
 NASA scientists and engineers will help answer these and other critical questions in the future.